China bans BBC World News | DW | 11.02.2021

 English-language BBC World News is not included in most TV channel packages in China but is available in some hotels and residences.

+“We are disappointed that the Chinese authorities have decided to take this course of action,” The BBC said in a statement.

+“The BBC is the world’s most trusted international news broadcaster and reports on stories from around the world fairly, impartially and without fear or favour.”

-China's move comes a week after British media regulator Ofcom revoked the UK licence for China's Global Television Network's (CGTN)
+China's move comes a week after British media regulator Ofcom revoked the UK license for China's Global Television Network's (CGTN)

-An investigation found that an entity dubbed Star China Media Limited wrongly held the licence for the network.
+An investigation found that an entity dubbed Star China Media Limited wrongly held the license for the network.

 Ofcom said it did not have "editorial responsibility" for the channel's output, and therefore "does not meet the legal requirement of having control over the licensed service."